srycyk/visitor/README.md

 For Rails developers there may be a few items of interest.

-These are general purpose components that obviate a need to use external gems, such as SimpleForm, Bootstrap helpers, etc..
+These are general purpose components that reduce the need to use external gems, such as SimpleForm, Bootstrap helpers, etc..

-Using such gems usually bloats your code base with unwanted features.
-Also, they can often catch you out in corner cases *(when you're forced to come up with a work-around to add functionality not originally catered for)*, and, worst of all, they can cause long-term support issues, if not kept up to date.
+> Using such gems usually bloats your code base with unwanted
+> features.
+Also, they can often catch you out in corner cases
+> *(when you're forced to come up with a work-around to
+> add functionality not originally catered for)*,
+> and, worst of all, they can cause long-term support issues,
+> if not kept up to date.

 In the directories, **app/views/application/** and **app/helpers/concerns/**, there are a number of shared utilities that bring constistency across the site, and massively reduce code duplication.

-These are most useful for the HTML forms, as well as the headings, buttons and links.
+These are most useful in  the views, notably, for the HTML forms, headings, links and buttons.

 The various HTML input types are dealt with in *app/helpers/concerns/form_field_group_helper.rb*.

+There are some other standardised Bootstrap controls for *form_for* attributes and tables in *app/helpers/concerns/html_settings.rb*.

 There are three preset form sizes controlled by the class, *app/helpers/concerns/form_field_settings.rb*.

-There are some other standardised Bootstrap controls for *form_for* attributes and tables in *app/helpers/concerns/html_settings.rb*.

 The links, (which can appear as text, buttons or icons), are called from the helper methods in *app/helpers/concerns/link_up_helper.rb*.
-Perhaps this code needs a further refactoring
+Perhaps this code needs a further refactoring, but most of it is okay.
-- but it's mostly okay.

 As for the model classes.